aperez25/cryptoransomwaretechtalk/README.md

-# Crypto-Ransomware Tech Talk
+# Crypto-Ransomware Tech Talk: <a href="https://youtu.be/-1FInW1HCbw"> YouTube video</a>

-## Includes: PDF & Keynote file for the Fullstack Tech Talk.
+## Repo includes: PDF & Keynote file for the Fullstack Tech Talk.

 Introductory 10-minute presentation on crypto-ransomware, explaining:
 - the encryption algorithms that are used